A guy goes to see his doctor because he’s having trouble breathing. He also has a cough that won’t go away and he gets winded easily.

 The only difference is that we can witness the healing process on the outside of our body, but not so much the inside (and that just gave me a flashback of the time I was in the bathtub and freaked out because I realized that our skin is waterproof.
 I wasn’t high – I just think about shit way too much).

 This is also why it’s so easy to put off eating healthy until “next week”.
 If we can’t see the damage being done, it’s easy to ignore (especially when Cheetos are so fucking good).

 And this is exactly why people generally look into changing their diet after they’ve been told they have high cholesterol or high blood pressure.

-I’m sayin’, why wait?
+But I’m sayin’, why wait?
 Especially when there are so many awesome “side effects” waiting for you and so much yummy food to be eaten.

-Today, give your body what it needs to work with you and NOT against you.
+Today, give your body what it needs to work with you and not against you.

 You can start by swapping out your next meat sandwich on white bread for this bad boy and let the healing begin.